dineshsdevarajan/dineshsdevarajan.github.io/_posts/2019-02-16-FirstPost.md

 Excited to be writing my first post!

-I have created this personal webpage to share about the various research problems that I have investigated by employing molecular simulations.
+I have created this personal webpage to share about the various research problems involving molecular simulations that I have investigated by during my doctorate studies.

 Being a machine learning (ML) enthusiast, I will also be sharing about the courses and projects that I work on during my journey towards learning ML.